in the Providence area for several years, teaching in Providence Catholic Schools, at Rhode Island Community College and Providence College.

-Dan and Karen left the cold of New England and headed to the Hawaii Islands, where they lived for eighteen years.
+In 1980, Dan and Karen left the cold of New England and headed to the Hawaii Islands, where they lived for eighteen years.
 Most of that time, they lived on the Big Island of Hawaii.
-Dan continued his studies, earning a bachelor’s degree in Chemistry at the University of Hawaii at Hilo.
-He taught on the Big Island for many years at the Parker School in Waimea, at Saint Joseph High School in Hilo and the University of Hawaii in Hilo.
+Dan continued his studies, earning a second bachelor’s degree in Chemistry at the University of Hawaii at Hilo.
+He taught on the Big Island for many years at the Parker School in Waimea, at Saint Joseph High School in Hilo and at the University of Hawaii in Hilo.

-While living in the islands, Dan enrolled in a doctoral program at Curtin University in Perth, Western Australia.
+While living in the islands, Churach enrolled in a doctoral program at Curtin University in Perth, Western Australia.
 After several years of juggling work, study and travel, he earned his PhD from Curtin University.
 His doctorate opened many doors, and he and Karen moved to Western Australia in 1998, where he taught high school at St. Mary’s College in Broome and John Wollaston Anglican School in Kelmscott.

-Dan has been a passionate communicator of science his entire life.
-As a researcher, science teacher, a lecturer and a writer, Dan has worked to make scientific principles more understandable to people of all ages.
+Churach has been a passionate communicator of science his entire life.
+As a researcher, science teacher, lecturer and writer, he works to make scientific principles more understandable to people of all ages.
 While a high school science teacher in Hawaii, he developed, wrote and illustrated his school laboratory manuals published by

-As a PhD student and Education Manager of two Cooperative Research Centres in Australia, Dan authored over 60 academic papers and spoke at conferences and symposia on five continents.
-He continued or after his formal retirement as an adjunct lecturer at Murdoch University volunteering in the Be a Metallurgist for a Day (BAMFAD) offerings for school students.
-Under the sponsorship of the Rio Tinto-Murdoch Uni STEM Schools Outreach Programme, the program provided hands-on laboratory experiences for hundreds of high school students each year.
+As a PhD student and Education Manager of two Cooperative Research Centres in Australia, Churach authored over 60 academic papers and spoke at conferences and symposia on five continents.
+He continued on after his formal retirement as an adjunct lecturer at Murdoch University volunteering in the Be a Metallurgist for a Day (BAMFAD) offerings for school students.
+Under the Rio Tinto-Murdoch Uni STEM Schools Outreach Programme, the program provided hands-on laboratory experiences for hundreds of high school students each year.